linode/apl-core/docs/BATS.md

 ## How should I add tests?

-By convention, add a new test to an existing test file or create new test files in the \$root/bin/tests folder.
-Follow [this Shell Style Guide](https://github.com/google/styleguide/blob/gh-pages/shellguide.md) and apply the following rules:

-- use 'true' and 'false' strings for boolean flags, and always compare them as strings `[[ "$var" == "false" ]]`
-- use capital case for environment variables naming and for the others use lower case.

-These rules also apply to Shell Scripts.

 The test files should have the .bats extension, otherwise they will not be executed.

 ## How should I name the test files?

 First of all, use the .bats file extension.
-Next, indicate the kind of test by including it in the file name.
-Finally, include at least one of names used in the Shell Scripts you're testing.
+Include at least one of names used in the Shell Scripts you're testing.

 Example with a bootstrap.sh file:

-`bootstrap-unit.bats`
+`bootstrap.bats`

 ## How do I use the BATS libraries?